RJW20/snake-ai-genetic-algorithm/README.md

 ## Running the Algorithm
 1. Change any settings you want in `snake_ai/settings.py`.
 For more information on what they control see [here](https://github.com/RJW20/genetic_algorithm_template/blob/main/README.md) and [here](https://github.com/RJW20/snake_app/blob/main/README.md)
 2. Run the algorithm `poetry run main`.
-3. View the playback of saved history with `poetry run main`.
+3. View the playback of saved history with `poetry run playback`.